xiezhuojin/django_learning/note/lib/django/src_layout.md

 |   |   |-- templates.py
 |   |   `-- utils.py
 |   |-- paginator.py
-|   |-- serializers                                                             (read, this is all serializers used in django, you can extend it, for example: protobuf)
+|   |-- serializers                                                             (read, this is all serializers used in django(basically to dump or load data in database), you can extend it, for example: protobuf)
 |   |   |-- __init__.py
 |   |   |-- base.py
 |   |   |-- json.py